M1krucky/saucedemo-qa-playwright-pytest/README.md

 Continuous Integration (GitHub Actions) is configured to:

 - run smoke tests first for fast feedback,
-- execute remaining regression tests,
+- execute remaining regression tests (excluding smoke),
-- generate and upload JUnit and HTML test reports as artifacts.
+- generate and upload JUnit and HTML test reports as artifacts,
+- capture full-page screenshots automatically on test failure.

 All tests are passing locally and in CI.